 The ongoing pandemic continues to impact the tech industry and automotive industries alike.
 At the dawn of the pandemic, tech spending increased by 12% as consumers adhered to the strict stay-at-home orders .
 The drastic spending spree has led to the inevitable global semiconductor chip shortage.
 Now, as the new wave of the pandemic crashes, enterprises are missing critical opportunities for rapid revenue recovery as they scramble to find chips for their devices.
 While the industry is no stranger to turbulent supply and demand cycles, advanced cooling systems can provide alternative methods to deescalate demands.

 Ideally, manufacturers and enterprises would have a solution to make their chips work harder and last longer.
 Unfortunately, that is easier said than done.
+Semiconductor enterprises are constantly innovating chip architecture to pack more compute with less power.
+In fact, the NVIDIA Grace CPU boasts a 2X performance improvement over competitors at the same power envelope.
+This breakthrough will have a drastic impact on chip architecture moving forward as semiconductor enterprises continue to innovate performance sustainably.
+While data center innovations continue to develop, cooling solutions support innovation by combating thermal obstacles and supporting high power outputs.
 Simply put, the more energy used, the greater the heat byproduct.
 As a result, appropriate thermal management implementation is necessary to run devices harder.
 While there is no easy answer, cooling solutions offer potential opportunities to maximize chip usage and decrease mean time to failure.
-First, let’s dive into the two general types of cooling systems: air and liquid cooling.
+First, let’s dive into the two general types of cooling systems: air cooling and liquid cooling.

 How It Works: Cooling Systems